 Here are some great examples of other blogs making bank talking about making bank (over $100k per month):

 Finance blogs are a very close second here because they are still about MONEY.
 Saving money is essentially making money, especially when you can scale it.

 A lot of finance bloggers also dip into the “making money” area as well because they are so closely related.

 A couple of our favorite blogs in this space who are making over 10k per month:

 3. Investing (Stocks, Cryptocurrency, Etc.)

-You’re probably noticing that we’re still skirting around money… We’ve talked about making it, saving it, and now we’re talking about INVESTING it.
+You’re probably noticing that we’re still chatting about money… We’ve talked about making it, saving it, and now we’re talking about INVESTING it.

 I think it’s slightly less popular, or perhaps competitive is the right word, because it does require a higher level of knowledge than making money or saving it.

 When I first heard that Kim Kardashian makes $100,000+ per Instagram post, I, like probably many of you right now, wanted to throw my laptop through a window.